 This Part does not limit the operation of the Interpretation Act 1984 Part V.

-[Section 43 inserted by No. 45 of 2010 s.
+[Section 43 inserted: No. 45 of 2010 s.
 8.]

 44. Transitional regulations

 (1) Regulations may prescribe all matters that are required or necessary or convenient to be prescribed for dealing with any issue or matter of a savings or transitional nature —